LucaBazzea/Forza-Horizon-Tuning-Calculator/README.md

 # Forza-Horizon-Tuning-Calculator
-Tuning calculator designed to help you set up a base tune on your car in Forza Horizon 4.
+Tuning calculator designed to help you set up a base tune on your car's in Forza Horizon 4.

-The formula used for this program is from a YT video by HokiHoshi [a link](https://youtu.be/WM7_3NGGUoQ).
+The formula used for this program is from a [YT video by HokiHoshi](https://youtu.be/WM7_3NGGUoQ).

 To get started you can just run the .exe file, however I am having issues with pyinstaller as the .exe gets flagged as a virus, otherwise you can just run the .py script.